dmitigr/pgfe/doc/pgfe/README.md

 ### Data conversions

-Pgfe provides the support of conversions only for *fundamental and standard C++ types* out of the box.
+By default, Pgfe provides the support of the data conversions for *fundamental and standard C++ types* only.
 Conversions for special PostgreSQL types such as [Date/Time Types][datatype-datetime] aren't provided out of the box, since many implementations of these types are possible at the client side.
-Instead it's up to the user to decide what implementation to use.
+Instead it's up to the application developers to decide what implementation to use.
 (If such conversions are needed at all.)
 For example, the template structure `Conversions` can be easily specialized to convert the data between PostgreSQL [Date/Time Types][datatype-datetime] and types from the [Boost.Date_Time][boost_datetime] library.

 The abstract class `Data` is designed to provide the interface for:

   - the values of prepared statements' parameters;
   - the data retrieved from a [PostgreSQL] server.

-The template structure `Conversions` are used by:
+The template structure `Conversions` is used by:

   - method `Prepared_statement::bind(std::size_t, T&&)` to perfrom data conversions from objects or type `T` to objects of type `Data`;
   - function `to()` to perform data conversions from objects of type `Data` to objects of the specified type `T`.

 Pgfe provides the partial specialization of the template structure `Conversions` to convert from/to [PostgreSQL] arrays (*including multidimensional arrays!*)